DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/nodes/DA Modules/Measurement Node.rst

 Region Settings
 ```````````````````
 - **Use Reference Fixture**:
     - The name of the Mod Finder node to use the reference frame (optional).
+Please refer to :ref:`Reference Fixture System` for more information.

 - **Show Interactive Display**:
     - Can edit markers after clicking “Show Interactive Display”.